-Vision Zero—a term that is increasingly used and misused around the world—was coined by the Swedish government when it pledged to eliminate death and serious injury on the roads.
+Vision Zero—a term that’s increasingly being used and misused around the world—was coined by the Swedish government when it pledged to eliminate death and serious injury from the roads.
 Launched in 1997, Sweden’s Vision Zero program has attracted widespread attention by cutting its traffic death in half, in the space of just two decades.
 This remarkable achievement can be attributed to the commitment to failsafe systems of road design, vehicle design and speed control.

 Throughout North America politicians, transport engineers, police and professional advocates are now piously declaring that “no loss of life is acceptable” on our streets and highways.
 Many would have us think that by saying this, and that by setting zero or interim “moving towards zero” targets, they are “committing” to “Vision Zero.”
 But in most cases they are not doing anything worthy of the name.

 The essence of Vision Zero is not a nice sentiment or a target.
 It is, rather, the action of continuously and preemptively removing the very possibility of violence (and that means serious injury as well as death) from our transportation systems.
 True Vision Zero systems prioritize the safe passage of our most vulnerable populations, whether they are walking or using any number of light mobility devices from bicycles to wheelchairs.

 Before getting into the logisitics of safe systems policy, let’s look at some basic tenets of Sweden’s Vision Zero:

 Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.